ipavlic/apex-fp/README.md

 #### Available filters

 There are two available types of filters: **field matching** and **object matching** filter.
-Each has two possible *behaviours*:
+Each has three possible *behaviours*:

 1. `apply` selects matching elements from the list and returns them, with no modification of the original list.
+2. `applyLazy` does the same as apply but returns an `Iterable<sObject>` instead.
-2. `extract` selects matching elements from the list, extracts them out of the original list and returns them.
+3. `extract` selects matching elements from the list, extracts them out of the original list and returns them.
 The matching elements are removed from the original list.

 ##### Field matching filter